 The AppsFlyer SKAN Solution provides advertisers with:

-- SKAN dashboard aggregating postbacks from all ad networks enriched with other data points like cost.
+- SKAN data in dashboards and reports derived by aggregating postbacks from all ad networks enriched with other data points like cost.

-- Ability to control what the CV measures without the need to make changes to the app code.
-The CV can be used to measure revenue, engagement, or conversion events.
+- The ability to control, via the AppsFlyer Conversion Studio, what the CV measures without the need to make changes to the app code.
+The CV can be used to measure revenue, engagements, or conversion events.

-- Campaigns: Doesn't support, for example, Apple Search Ads, cross-promotion campaigns, and web-assisted installs.
+- Campaigns: Doesn't support, Apple Search Ads, cross-promotion campaigns, and mobile web-assisted installs.

-- The advertiser sets SKAN measurement settings in the Platform.
+- Advertiser sets SKAN measurement settings in the AppsFlyer Conversion Studio.

-- Ad network forwards the postback to AppsFlyer.
+- Ad network forwards enriched postback to AppsFlyer or SRN communicates postback data by API.

 The ATT prompt provides advertisers with a way to get explicit user consent allowing the advertisers to collect and share their data.
 Starting iOS 14.5 IDFA is available only if the user consent via the prompt.